-Students may choose only one item from the project and internship list.
+Students may choose only one project or internship (10-15 EC) from the list above.
+A combination with Systems Engineering is always possible..
 Students with a Bachelor degree from a Dutch HBO institution who have had 30 credits or more worth of work experience in their prior education, may not include the internship in their IEP.
 Students who wish to carry out their Thesis project outside TU Delft (i.e. in a company or other organisation) in any case may not include the internship in their IEP.